 This off-Broadway play 2 Boys in a Bed on a Cold Winter's Night was the first production of Rattlestick Theater, located on Waverly Place.
 It opened in the spring of 1995.

 Raymond Dragon (pictured below), a porn actor and director, had a stint as a designer of swimsuits and workout gear in the second half of the 1990s.
 He owned a popular clothing store on 7th Avenue in Chelsea.
-I bought one of my favorite swimsuits of all time, a vivid blue squarecut with a vertical strip of metallic silver on one side, there in the summer of 1997.
-Dragon turns 52 this summer.
+I bought one of my favorite swimsuits of all time there in the summer of 1997 - a vivid blue square cut with a vertical strip of metallic silver on one side.
+Dragon turned 52 this summer (2013).

 Antonio Sabato, Jr. was ubiquitous in the first half of the 1990s as a Calvin Klein underwear model (along with Marky Mark).
 You could find him in magazine and TV ads, on one of Times Square's giant billboards and on free postcards like this one.
 Sabato turned 42 at the end of February 2014.

 This was a great series of ads for Chanel for Men.
 Each had a scent packet on the back of the postcard.
 The only line of copy was in small type on the bottom of the card and said either, "If he wears nothing else", or "What should he wear?"

 Ah, our Patti!
 At the time of this 1995 ad campaign LuPone was in her mid-40s.
 Career wise, her stint on the ABC drama Life Goes On had ended a few years earlier, and in 1994 she was unceremoniously fired by Andrew Lloyd Weber from the London production of Sunset Boulevard (before it came to Broadway).